 Regular Sunday drop-in training for run-shoot and fencing - this year kindly hosted by Hampton School and provided at no cost to participants.
 Fencing is further supported during the week by coaches from Epsom Fencing Club, London Thames Fencing Club and Cobham Fencing Club who provide specialist training and loan kit.

 For those unable to get to the regular training sessions where possible, we hook them up with a local fencing club or riding school.
 This year these have included Luso Fencing Academy, Maidenhead; Hall Place Equestrian Centre, Reading; Quarry Farm Stables, Lingfield and Cornilo Riding, Kent.

 Sunday riding training is provided by Chessington Equestrian Centre at a heavily discounted rate and they also provide some of the horses for the Sandhurst event.
 The majority of novice riders were capable of jumping a 60cm course after 6 months training.

 Participants who are particularly nervous around horses also had the opportunity to take part in a 5-day familiarisation course run by Dare to Live.
 This charity uses interaction with horses as a platform to support individuals recovering from PTSD

 Participants are encouraged to take part in relevant competitions during the training cycle to familiarise them with the competition format and help them overcome anxiety associated with competition.
 Each Year we have had competitors participate in events such as the Celtic Challenge a veterans fencing competition for athletes from Celtic countries (Scotland, Wales, Ireland, Galicia, Brittany, IoM, Guernsey/Jersey); Elite Epee and The Aldershot Open.

-Participants also took part in the GBR Laser Run championships and PentUp veterans were successful in being selected to represent GBR in both the 2017 and 2018 UIPM World Laser Run Championships.
+Participants have also taken part in the GBR Laser Run championships and PentUp veterans were successful in being selected to represent GBR in both the 2017, 2018 and 2019 UIPM World Laser Run Championships.

 Swim and run training is down to each individual either using free, local, Park Runs or training sessions from Swimlab who train on Shepperton Lake.